Lori Vallow Daybell booked into Arizona jail on murder charges

-PHOENIX — Lori Vallow Daybell has been booked into an Arizona jail, according to local sheriff's office records.
+Lori Vallow Daybell has been booked into a Maricopa County jail, according to Maricopa County Sheriff’s Office records.

-Vallow Daybell arrived in Maricopa County from Idaho overnight and was booked into jail on two first-degree murder charges early Thursday morning, officials say.
+Vallow Daybell arrived in Maricopa County from Idaho overnight and was booked into jail on two first-degree murder charges early Thursday morning, officials said.

 Vallow Daybell made her initial appearance in front of a Maricopa County judge early Thursday morning.
 During the appearance, she inquired about how the two cases would be handled, how many attorneys would be appointed, and when she would be able to speak with them.